 Family and friends are welcome to submit online condolences at www.mundenfuneralhome.net

 Arrangements by Munden Funeral Home and Crematory in Morehead City, NC.

-To send flowers to the family or plant a tree in memory of Chief Adam Snyder, please visit our floral store.
+To send flowers to Chief Adam Snyder's family, please visit our floral store.